-The BASI Level 1 is the entry level BASI qualification for people who are looking to become a ski instructor.
+The BASI Level 1exam is the entry-level qualification for people who are looking to become a ski instructor.
 It allows you to teach in snowdomes and dry-slope throughout the UK, and many other countries now recognise this as a qualification which allows you to work

 The qualification is made up of several modules (all of which are included in our Residential BASI 1 and 2 courses);

-- 5 Day Level 1 Exam: This on-snow examination will asses both your technical and teaching ability
+- 5 Day Level 1 Exam: This on-snow examination will assess both your technical and teaching ability

 - 2 Day Outdoor First aid course